 Hemolytic anemia

-Like other cephalosporins, autoimmune hemolytic anemia may develop during treatment with the drug.
-Cases of severe hemolytic anemia have been reported in adults and children, including fatal cases.
-If anemia develops in a patient treated with ceftriaxone, the diagnosis of cephalosporin-associated anemia cannot be ruled out and treatment should be discontinued until the cause is clarified.
+Like other cephalosporins, when treated with the drug, the development of autoimmune hemolytic anemia is possible.
+Cases of severe hemolytic anemia have been reported in adults and children, including deaths.
+If anemia develops in a patient being treated with ceftriaxone, the diagnosis of cephalosporin-associated anemia cannot be excluded and treatment must be discontinued until the cause is determined.

-Like most other antibacterial drugs, cases of diarrhea caused by Clostridiumdifficile(WITH. difficile ) varying in severity from mild diarrhea to fatal colitis.
-Treatment with antibacterial drugs suppresses the normal microflora of the colon and provokes growth C. difficile.
-In turn, C. difficile forms toxins A and B, which are factors in the pathogenesis of diarrhea caused by C. difficile.
-Strains C. difficile, overproducing toxins, are the causative agents of infections with a high risk of complications and mortality, due to their possible resistance to antimicrobial therapy, treatment may require colectomy.
-Be aware of the possibility of developing diarrhea caused by C. difficile, in all patients with diarrhea after antibiotic therapy.
-Careful history taking is necessary, as cases of diarrhea caused by C. difficile more than 2 months after antibiotic therapy.
-If diarrhea is suspected or confirmed due to C. difficile it may be necessary to cancel the current, not aimed at C. dificile, antibiotic therapy.
-Depending on the clinical indications, appropriate treatment should be prescribed with the introduction of fluid and electrolytes, proteins, antibiotic therapy for C. difficile, surgery.
-Do not use drugs that inhibit intestinal motility.
+Like most other antibacterial drugs, cases of diarrhea caused by ceftriaxone have been reported.
+Clostridiumdifficile(WITH. difficile ) , varying in severity: from mild diarrhea to fatal colitis.
+Treatment antibacterial drugs suppresses normal microflora colon and provokes growth C. difficile.
+In its turn, C. difficile produces toxins A and B, which are factors in the pathogenesis of diarrhea caused by C. difficile.
+Strains C. difficile, hyperproducing toxins, are causative agents of infections with high risk complications and mortality due to their possible resistance to antimicrobial therapy, and treatment may require colectomy.
+It is necessary to remember the possibility of developing diarrhea caused by C. difficile, in all patients with diarrhea after antibiotic therapy.
+A thorough history taking is necessary, because cases of diarrhea caused by C. difficile, more than 2 months after antibiotic therapy.
+If diarrhea caused by C. difficile it may be necessary to cancel the current one that is not aimed at S. dificile, antibiotic therapy.
+Depending on the clinical indications, appropriate treatment should be prescribed with the introduction of fluids and electrolytes, proteins, and antibiotic therapy for C. difficile, surgery.
+Do not use medications that inhibit intestinal motility.

 Superinfections